estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D64 - May 16, 2018
+Learning about in-app purchases.
+Pulling together pieces of an older unfinished project that I'm ready to take another run at. #100DaysOfCode #swift #iOS

+### R2D63 - May 15, 2018
+The Statues app is in the App Store!

 ### R2D63 - May 15, 2018
 Planning my next app.
 Identifying the bits I don't know how to do and creating a plan for figuring them out.  #100DaysOfCode #swift #iOS